Sámi people: Sámi flag

 The Sámi flag was inaugurated during the Sámi Conference in Åre, Sweden, on 15 August 1986.
 It was the result of a competition for which many suggestions were entered.
 The winning design was submitted by the artist Astrid Båhl from Skibotn, Norway.

-The motif (shown right) was derived from the shaman's drum and the poem "Päiven Pārne ("Sons of the Sun") by the South Sámi Anders Fjellner describing the Sámi as sons and daughters of the sun.
-The flag has the Sámi colours, red, green, yellow and blue, and the circle represents the sun (red) and the moon (blue).
+The motif (shown at right) was derived from the shaman's drum and the poem "Päiven Pārne ("Sons of the Sun") by the South Sámi Anders Fjellner, describing the Sámi as sons and daughters of the sun.
+The flag has the Sámi colours—red, green, yellow and blue—with a circle representing the sun (red) and the moon (blue).

-Sámi People's Day
+Sámi National Day

-The Sámi National Day falls on 6 February as this date was when the first Sámi congress was held in 1917 in Trondheim, Norway.
-This congress was the first time that Norwegian and Swedish Sámi came together across their national borders to work together to find solutions for common problems.
+Sámi National Day falls on 6 February, which was when the first Sámi congress was held in 1917 in Trondheim, Norway.
+This marked the first time that Norwegian and Swedish Sámi came together across their national borders to collaboratively find solutions for common problems.
 The resolution for celebrating on 6 February was passed in 1992 at the 15th Sámi congress in Helsinki.
-Since 1993, Norway, Sweden and Finland have recognized 6 February as Sámi National Day.
+Since 1993, Norway, Sweden, and Finland have recognized 6 February as Sámi National Day.

 "Song of the Sámi People"

 "Sámi soga lávlla" ("Song of the Sámi People", lit.
-'Song of the Sámi Family') was originally a poem written by Isak Saba that was published in the newspaper Saǥai Muittalægje for the first time on 1 April 1906.
-In August 1986, it became the Sámi anthem.
-Arne Sørli set the poem to music, which was then approved at the 15th Sámi Conference in Helsinki in 1992.
+'Song of the Sámi Family') was originally a poem written by Isak Saba that was first published in the newspaper Saǥai Muittalægje on 1 April 1906.
+In August 1986 it became the Sámi anthem.
+Arne Sørli set the poem to music, and the song was approved at the 15th Sámi Conference in Helsinki in 1992.
 "Sámi soga lávlla" has been translated into all of the Sámi languages.